 iii.
 Any presence, use, or misuse of an appliance, piece of equipment, vehicle or other item under the vendor’s ownership, possession or control while at the Market;

 iv.
 Any action, inaction or other conduct by the vendor associated with the vendor’s participation in the Market;

 v.
 Any lack of care, expertise or experience on the part of the vendor associated with the vendor’s participation in the Market;

 vi.
 Any injury or loss the vendor may sustain in any way associated with the Market or conditions at the Market premises; and

 vii.
 Any failure by the vendor to exercise supervision and control over its employees, helpers, agents, or representatives in any way associated with the vendor’s participation in the Market.

-b.
 If any of the foregoing provisions should at any time be held unlawful, void, or for any reason unenforceable, that provision shall be deemed severable and shall not affect the validity and enforceability of any remaining provisions.